 Covey goes on to say that, in his observance of different religions and cultures, there is a universal conscience revealed time and again.

-Professor Harry J. Gensler of John Carroll University, whose Masters’ and Doctorate degrees focused on the Golden Rule, says that this behavior is endorsed by all world religions.
+Professor Harry J. Gensler of John Carroll University, whose Masters and Doctorate degrees focused on the Golden Rule, says that all world religions endorse this behavior.

-The moral law within drives one’s enthusiasm to follow the Golden Rule, which insure that one leads with moral authority.
+The moral law within drives one’s enthusiasm to follow the Golden Rule, which ensures that one leads with moral authority.

 It makes one worthy of respect, inspiring trust and confidence in leaders, which establishes a spirited standard of performance.

-Leading with moral authority helps insure that we make principle-centered decisions.
-Through this leadership pillar we empower others to lead from a moral base, enforcing standards for conduct and performance.
+Leading with moral authority helps ensure that we make principle-centered decisions.
+Through this leadership pillar, we empower others to lead from a moral base, enforcing standards for conduct and performance.

-Leaders use these principles and practices when mentoring poor performance to influence behaviors that contributes to improved productivity.
+Leaders use these principles and practices when mentoring poor performance to influence behaviors that contribute to improved productivity.

 Good on You

-I once worked for an Admiral, who had a favorite saying of “Good on YOU!”
+I once worked for an Admiral who had a favorite saying, “Good on YOU!”
 This simple motivating affirmation encourages future behaviors of doing good.

 In Leading with Soul: An Uncommon Journey of Spirit, the authors tell the story of Vietnam veteran Randy Way.
-He became addicted to heroin in Vietnam, considered suicide during his turmoil’s after the war, but finally became drug free with the help of another Vietnam Veteran.
+He became addicted to heroin in Vietnam and considered suicide during his turmoil after the war, but he finally became drug-free with the help of another Vietnam Veteran.

 Way discovered a simple truth: “When I do good, I feel good.”

 Doing good provides immense internal feelings of satisfaction.
 This intrinsic reward realized by a leader encourages repeated behaviors.
-As those being led see the affects of doing good, they too are “touched internally” to do good, especially when they see personal and organization improvement as a result of the positive behavior.
+As those being led see the effects of doing good, they too are “touched internally” to do good, especially when they see personal and organizational improvement as a result of the positive behavior.

 Greenleaf refers to this as a “healing” process for the person doing good.
 Greenleaf writes of a meeting that took place with Physicians and Theologians who were asked, “Why do you do what you do?”
-Their answer, “For our own healing.”
+Their answer was, “For our own healing.”